elliottbache/tls_connection_coding_challenge/README.md

 ```

 ### Quickstart (alternative): Docker
 Use this if you prefer Docker.
-Otherwise, use the [local quickstart](#quickstart-recommended-local-linuxwsl)
+Otherwise, use the [local quickstart](#quickstart-recommended-local-ubuntuwsl)
  above.
 #### Launch Docker daemon
 On WSL:
 ```bash
 sudo service docker start
 ```
-On Linux:
+On Ubuntu:
 ```bash
 sudo systemctl start docker
 ```